NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/master-list.md

 ---
 name: Master List
-about: This is for your master pull request to merge your master into this repo.
+about: this is for the master list
 title: dp787
 labels: master list
 assignees: ''